 Originating from Burma, hence its name, the Burmese was first introduced to the US in the 1930s.
 Some believed the Burmese to be a very dark Siamese but others believe it was a distinct breed of its own.
 Several fanciers bred the original cat, called Wong Mau, to determine its breed.
 Ultimately it was determined that the Burmese is a cross between the Siamese and a dark-coated domestic breed.

 The Burmese is, therefore, similar to the Siamese in a lot of ways.
 It is lively, energetic, and curious, and the Burmese is another breed that can be very vocal and loud.

-The Munchkin is a playful cat and he thrives with love and attention.
-He is surprisingly athletic but it will take this breed some time to get to high perches because of his shorter legs.
+The Munchkin is a playful cat that thrives with love and attention.
+They are surprisingly athletic but it will take this breed some time to get to high perches because of his shorter legs.